Soft/xcolor/README.md

 Simply invoke the `xcolor` command to select a color.
 The selected color will be printed to the standard output.
+You can cancel the color picker by clicking right click.

 ``` text
 xcolor 0.5.0